laurajanegraham/upscaling/forest.md

 Temperature (quadratic)          -0.237   -0.263   -0.212
 Precipitation (quadratic)        -0.077   -0.094   -0.059

-So this is weird.
-Despite the correlation being super low, winvar2000 is the most important variable in the regression.
-Interestingly there is a negative effect of local-scale (2km) variation in elevation (WB Elevation), but a positive effect of landscape-scale (~50km) variation in elevation (LS Elevation).
+There is a negative effect of local-scale (2km) variation in elevation (MW Elevation), but a positive effect of landscape-scale (~50km) variation in elevation (LS Elevation).

 This model explains 40.99% of the deviance in tree species richness.
-This was calculated using D-squared [@Guisan2000a].
+This was calculated using D-squared.

-Check the model specification using the DHARMa package [@Hartig2017].
+Check the model specification using the DHARMa package.

 ![](forest_files/figure-html/global_validation-1.png)<!-- -->![](forest_files/figure-html/global_validation-2.png)<!-- -->![](forest_files/figure-html/global_validation-3.png)<!-- -->![](forest_files/figure-html/global_validation-4.png)<!-- -->![](forest_files/figure-html/global_validation-5.png)<!-- -->![](forest_files/figure-html/global_validation-6.png)<!-- -->![](forest_files/figure-html/global_validation-7.png)<!-- -->

 Based on the residual diagnostics, have gone with a negative binomial model due to overdispersion.
-The earlier version of the diagnostics also found horrible patterns with temperature (bio1) and precipitation (bio12), hence the inclusion of their quadratic terms.
-It's still not ideal, but it's much better now.
-The range for this model is also off (2 - 50, instead of 1 - 74).
+The earlier version of the diagnostics also found patterns with temperature (bio1) and precipitation (bio12), hence the inclusion of their quadratic terms.

 ## Parsimonious model